-In the prior period, Mr Banks had a 15 year career with Westpac Banking Corporation where he led a number of businesses within the Institutional Bank including Equities, Financial Institutions, Health and Government and Transactional Banking.
+Mr Banks had a 15 year career with Westpac Banking Corporation where as Managing Director and General Manager he led a number of businesses within the Institutional Bank including Equities, Financial Institutions, Health and Government and Transactional Banking.
 Prior to leading these businesses, Mr Banks was Head of Payments and Head of Telephone Banking in the Retail and Business Bank.

-Prior to Westpac, he worked at Citigroup and WR Grace after leaving University where he received a Bachelor of Economics.
+Mr Banks also worked at Citigroup and WR Grace after leaving University.
+Mr Banks has a Bachelor of Economics.